 - Look before you leap.
 Phishing Web sites and spam e-mails can fool even seasoned computer users into giving up personal information.
 Any reputable company will never ask for a password or a Social Security number.

 - Use strong passwords.
-Microsoft offers a free test to see if passwords will confound common cyber criminals.
+Microsoft offers a free app to see if passwords will confound common cyber criminals.

 - Keep your information private on Facebook.
 Even if someone is not your friend, a cyber criminal has a way of seeing what you’ve posted on social networking sites.
 A good rule of thumb: Never say anything on a social site you would never say out loud in public.